ysthakur/CMSC320-Notes/ML/Graphs.md

 - Bridges are weak ties connecting two different communities
 - Bridges are rare in real life, but can relax the definition: an edge is a **"shortcut" bridge** if removing it causes the distance between two terminal vertices to increase
 	- The larger the distance, the weaker the tie is

+### Girvan-Newman Method

+Results in a **hierarchical partitioning** of the graph

+- Remove the edges of highest betweenness first
+- Repeat the same step with the remaining graph
+- Continue this until the graph breaks down into individual nodes

+As the graph breaks down into pieces, the tightly knit community structure is exposed